-Gill Kelleher joined the Construction Innovation Hub as Impact Director for Assurance in June.
+Gill Kelleher joined the Construction Innovation Hub as Impact Director in June.
 In her first Hub blog article, Gill tells us what it’s been like taking up her new role in the middle of lockdown and outlines her priorities for the months ahead.

 It has certainly been an interesting time to start a new role.
 Instead of getting to know my colleagues over coffee in the work canteen, I’m learning faces and names through a screen, trying out exotic backgrounds to break the ice on video calls.
 Working from home hasn’t quite been the peaceful experience that I recall from pre-lockdown days either.
 As our household navigates work, education and family life under one roof, at times it’s felt like a real-life version of the Young Ones!
 Of course, there have been positive aspects; for one my carbon footprint has massively reduced since I’m no longer reliant on long-distance train travel.
 Overall, it’s been an exciting and positive start to my new role, as I get to grips with my part to play in the Hub’s mission to transform UK construction.